How To Transfer U.S. Savings Bonds After Death

 Savings Bonds for Which a Beneficiary Was Named

-• Get it reissued in the beneficiary's name or with a co-owner or POD beneficiary.
+• Get the bond reissued.
+You can have the bond reissued (re-registered) in your name alone, or with a new co-owner or new POD beneficiary.

 The New Owner's Taxes